Shelob9/cashier/UPGRADE.md

 #### Payment Method

 The `charge` method now accepts a payment method instead of a token.
-Developers will need to update their JS integration to retrieve a payment method id instead of a source token.
-These changes were done because this is now the recommended way by Stripe to work with payment methods.
+You will need to update your JS integration to retrieve a payment method id instead of a source token.
+These changes were done because this is now the recommended way by Stripe to work with payments.
 [More info about that can be found here](https://stripe.com/docs/payments/payment-methods#transitioning).

 In an upcoming update all card methods as well as the `create` method on the subscription builder will be updated as well.